 Have you noticed a wave of neighbors’ roofs turning shiny with solar panels?
-Or maybe you keep reading about the solar revolution and are wondering how your state compares to the rest of the nation in solar adoption.
+Or maybe you keep reading about the solar electricity revolution and are wondering how your state compares to the rest of the nation in solar adoption.

-Solar adoption is shaped by many things - from the tax incentives offered by states to how much their residents value renewable energy.
+Solar adoption is shaped by many things - from the tax incentives offered by states to how much their residents value renewable solar energy.
 Take a look at how your state stacks up, from adoption to average return on investment.
 After all, there might be a good reason all your neighbors are making the change!

 - California - 21,074 MW